keitaroyam/yamtbx/doc/kamo-en.md

 Please use run_03/ccp4/xscale.mtz.
 If run_03/ is not there, run_\* with the largest number is the final one.

 ## How can I use KAMO at home?

+You can easily install KAMO using DIALS/PHENIX environment as DIALS/PHENIX includes CCTBX and its dependencies (No need to install CCTBX by yourself).

 ### Installation

 1. Install CCP4, R (with rjson package), XDS